What are Eye Floaters?

 There are 2 surgical options:

-Laser treatment is used to break larger and concentrated vitreous floaters into smaller fragments to improve and eliminate floater symptoms.
-However, it is not suitable for everyone.
-For example, if the floaters are loose or the location is too close to the macula or lens, it is not suitable to perform it to avoid complications such as cataracts or macular damage.
+Laser treatment is used for larger and more concentrated vitreous floaters, breaking them into smaller fragments to reduce or eliminate symptoms.
+However, not everyone is a suitable candidate.
+For example, if the floaters are more diffuse or located too close to the macula or lens, treatment is not advised, as it may increase the risk of complications such as cataracts or macular damage.

 Vitrectomy